What role did Trump’s pick for CIA director play in torture?

 Haspel is currently the deputy CIA director, a job that did not require Senate confirmation.
 President Donald Trump has expressed support for water boarding and other torture techniques, but his top national security officials have testified that they are against resuming any such program.

-Some Democrats, including Sen. Ron Wyden of Oregon, have already said thew would oppose Haspel, and Republican Sen. John McCain, who was tortured as a prisoner-of-war in Vietnam, has raised concerns.
+Some Democrats, including Sen. Ron Wyden of Oregon, have already said they would oppose Haspel, and Republican Sen. John McCain, who was tortured as a prisoner-of-war in Vietnam, has raised concerns.

 "The torture of detainees in U.S. custody during the last decade was one of the darkest chapters in American history," he wrote on Twitter.
 "The Senate must do its job in scrutinizing the record & involvement of Gina Haspel in this disgraceful program."